 Course purpose: support your efforts, as a computer science teacher or related stakeholder, to develop the insight, resources, and skills necessary to move computer science education into the forefront of your school and communities' priorities.

 Dec.
 8, 2020, 11 a.m.

 The purpose of this course is to support teachers as they work to make their CS courses more inclusive and diverse.
 It is primarily intended for the secondary CS teacher, but the strategies and research addressed are applicable for addressing equity and inclusion in any STEM course.
 The course is divided up into six modules and includes topics such as

-This course is ideally suited to a cohort of educators working together with a facilitator to improve its practice.
+This course is ideally suited to a cohort of educators working together with a facilitator to improve their practice.
 Registering for this course will place you in a cohort with a University of Texas at Austin instructor serving as the facilitator.
-If you are interested in purchasing access for a cohort of teachers (e.g. pre-service teachers, a professional development project, or a school PLC) and providing your own facilitator, we can design a custom solution to fit your needs and schedule.
+If you are interested in developing the capacity of your own instructor to facilitate the course for a cohort of teachers (e.g. pre-service teachers, a professional development project, or a school PLC), we can design a custom solution to fit your needs and schedule.
 Please contact firstname.lastname@example.org for further details.

 This course was developed with funding from the Google CS-ER grant program and the Siegel Family Endowment.

 - Tools and strategies to advocate for computer science with students and administrators